 These prices include rent, food, and utilities.
 Public transportation will vary based on your preferences.

-Taipei is by far the nation’s most expensive city, but that comes with all of the English support and convenience.
+Taipei is by far the nation’s most expensive city, but that comes with all the English support and convenience.
 Whereas, Yilan has the lowest costs without much support.

 Keep in mind that when living outside Taipei and New Taipei, you won’t have the comforts of convenient public transportation.
 Thus, you’ll likely need to buy a motorbike or car, which will add more to your living costs.

-If you make at least $2098 per month and set 40% of your income aside for rent, you can live in whatever city you want without any issues.
+If you make at least $2098 per month and set 40% of your income aside for rent, live in whatever city you want without any issues.
 These prices are at the higher end of the spectrum, too.